Gluten Free Blueberry Muffins

 The toothpick test sort of works for this recipe, but because of the nature of berries, the toothpick won’t come out completely clean.
 Careful not to over bake as they will dry out.

-Here’s a little trick to help muffins (or any baked good) rise really well: set the oven temperature to 75-100 degrees higher than you usually would.
+Here’s a little trick to help muffins (or any baked good) rise really well: set the oven temperature about 75-100 degrees higher than you usually would.

 Putting the muffins in at a higher temperature helps activate the baking soda/powder and gives them a head start on the rising process.